More than 65,000 Satisfied Customers in over 120 Countries - Serving the Gemstone Business for 10 Years

-Aventurine Gems
+Aventurine Gemstones

-Most gemstone names are unambiguous, but Aventurine is an exception.
+Most gemstone names are unambiguous, but aventurine is an exception.
 The name is used both for aventurine feldspar and aventurine quartz.
 The aventurine feldspar is now commonly sold under the name sunstone, leaving the name aventurine to be used mainly for the quartz variety.

 Aventurine Rough Stone